Vietnam commercial law, Government issues decree on Commercial Law

 Le Thi Hoang Yen, Business and Production Director of Vilfood, said her company has hired a US firm to follow the registration formalities with the FDA and to act as the representative for Vilfood in the US.

-The company which specializes in exporting processed seafood has been mostly exporting products, Vietnam law firm
+The company which specializes in exporting processed seafood has been mostly exporting products to Europe, while the exports to the, Vietnam law firm

 However, Yen said the company still decides to make the re-registration because it attempts to penetrate more deeply into the US market.